Kate O'Regan: Dalai Lama controversy

-In March 2009 the South African government refused a visa to the Dalai Lama to attend a peace conference.
+In March 2009, the South African government refused a visa to the Dalai Lama to attend a peace conference.
 This perceived capitulation by the ruling African National Congress to pressure from China was widely condemned, including by then Minister of Health Barbara Hogan.
 O'Regan also spoke out, publicly agreeing with Hogan and expressing her "dismay" that "human rights does not seem to enter into the picture of some foreign affairs decisions that are made".
 O'Regan was heavily criticised by the government and the Black Lawyers Association, which threatened to lay a misconduct complaint against her for "concern[ing] herself with politics".

 Other positions and awards

-O'Regan is an honorary professor at the University of Cape Town and a visiting professor at the University of Oxford, and was a Hauser Global Visiting Professor at New York University.
+O'Regan is an honorary professor at the University of Cape Town and a professor at the University of Oxford, where she serves as the inaugural director of the Bonavero Institute of Human Rights, and was a Hauser Global Visiting Professor at New York University.
 She has four honorary doctorates (from the University of KwaZulu-Natal, University of Cape Town, London School of Economics and University of South Africa), is an honorary bencher of Lincoln's Inn and was elected an honorary foreign member of the American Academy of Arts and Sciences.

-O'Regan is an ad hoc judge of the Namibian Supreme Court.
-In addition, she is the president of the International Monetary Fund Administrative Tribunal and a member of the World Bank Sanctions Board.
+O'Regan served an ad hoc judge of the Supreme Court of Namibia.
+In addition, she served as the president of the International Monetary Fund Administrative Tribunal and a member of the World Bank Sanctions Board.
 She was the inaugural chairperson, from 2008 to 2012, of the United Nations Internal Justice Council.
 She is on the board of several human rights NGOs, including Corruption Watch, the Council for the Advancement of the South African Constitution, the Bingham Centre for the Rule of Law, the Equal Rights Trust and the Southern African branch of the Open Society Foundations.
 Since 2005, she has been closely involved with the establishment of the Southern African Legal Information Institute, a web-based law reporting system that is part of the Free Access to Law Movement.

 In 2013, O'Regan was appointed by Premier Helen Zille as a commissioner, with Vusi Pikoli, of the Khayelitsha Commission, tasked with investigating the alleged breakdown of policing in Khayelitsha township.
 The Commission released its report in August 2014.

-O'Regan has consistently criticised the slow pace of gender transformation in the South African judiciary.
+O'Regan consistently criticised the slow pace of gender transformation in the South African judiciary.